An in situ measurement of the radio-frequency attenuation in ice at Summit Station, Greenland: Experimental Approach

 {\bf Index of Refraction:} One error on the attenuation length measurement comes from the uncertainty in the assumed index of refraction of ice, which translates linearly to an uncertainty on the distance to the ground bounce.
 The index of refraction of glacial ice has been measured to be temperature independent in the measured temperature range of the ice at Summit Station with $n=1.78\pm0.03$ by~\cite{bogorodsky}, corresponding to an uncertainty on the depth of the ice of $3014^{+48}_{-50}$~m and on $\langle L_{\alpha} \rangle$ of $^{+18}_{-18}$~m.

 {\bf Antenna Coupling:} The transmission coefficient ($\mathrm{S}_{21}$) of the antennas changes when the antennas are coupled to the ice compared to when they are coupled to the air.
-We did not measure this effect in the field, so we instead rely on \emph{in situ} measurements on the Ross Ice Shelf for similar antennas made by~\cite{barrella}, which indicate a value of $T_\mathrm{ratio}=1.0$ at 75~MHz, with an uncertainty of about 10\%.
+We made measurements of the reflection coefficient ($\mathrm{S}_{11}$) for these antennas in the field (shown in Figure~\ref{fig:s11s}).
+Assuming that all power that is not reflected is transmitted, the antennas transmit over 98\% of the power in the frequency range of interest for the analysis (65-85~MHz) both when coupled to ice and coupled to air, indicating that $T_\mathrm{ratio}=1.0$.
+We also use direct measurements of the transmission properties of similar antennas made by~\cite{barrella}, which indicate a value of $T_\mathrm{ratio}=1.0$ at 75~MHz, with an uncertainty of about 10\%.
 We include this 10\% uncertainty in the power transmitted due to the different coupling to the air and snow of the log-periodic antennas ($T_\mathrm{ratio}$).
 This corresponds to an uncertainty on $\langle L_\alpha \rangle$ of $^{+14}_{-16}$~m.

 {\bf Power Reflection Coefficient:} The power reflection coefficient at the ice-rock interface is not well known.
 In our calculation, we assume a power reflection coefficient of 0.3, which is typical of a bedrock-ice interface.
 Table~\ref{tab:reflection} shows the effect on field attenuation length for different assumptions on the power reflection coefficient.
 Assuming a perfect reflector at the bottom ($R=1$) is a conservative assumption, and yields a shorter attenuation length.
 We take the uncertainty on $\langle L_\alpha \rangle$ to be $^{+89}_{-82}$~m: the range of field attenuation lengths derived using a power reflection coefficient of $R=0.1$ to $R=1.0$.